US may stop spouses of H-1B visa holders from working

-In a move that could potentially affect thousands of Indian workers, the Donald Trump administration is considering a decision where it will seek to revoke an Obama-era rule that extends work authorisation to the spouses of H-1B visa holders.
+The Trump administration is considering revoking an Obama-era rule that extends work authorisation to the spouses of H-1B visa holders, a move that could affect thousands of Indian workers and their families.
 Since 2015, the spouses of H-1B, or high-skilled, visa holders waiting for green cards have been eligible to work in the US on H-4 dependent visas, under a rule introduced by the previous Obama administration.

 The Wall Street Journal said such a proposal dismayed supporters of the programme.
 “This announcement places into jeopardy thousands of hardworking, contributing individuals who have started their own businesses—and often have US citizen children—who will needlessly be forced to revert to a status of inactivity,” Leon Fresco, an immigration attorney who worked for the Obama administration, told the daily.